Stairs3/Friday-hr/README.md

 Need current member list
 Make it so that the media page shows a lot of recent photos with a button that leads to another page with links to all the folders of old photos
-Talk about what FRC is somewhere???
-If we really wanted to get fancy we could add a page for each section of the team on the website like https://www.umatillarobotics.org/scouting make it so all photos follow a uniform naming system? maybe change behavior of links on new member info page AND contact us page so they match the style of footer?
+Talk about what FRC is somewhere??? make it so all photos follow a uniform naming system? maybe change behavior of links on new member info page AND contact us page so they match the style of footer?